-Ivanka Trump Responds To Las Vegas Shooting But People Want To Hear About Gun Laws
+Ivanka Trump Responded To The Las Vegas Shooting, But People Want Her To Address Gun Laws

 On Sunday night, Oct.
 1, a mass shooting in Las Vegas, Nevada, left more than 50 people dead and at least 400 injured.
 Ivanka Trump responded to the Las Vegas shooting on Twitter, but she is receiving backlash for her response, which some have viewed as inadequate.
 Many people feel that the president's daughter should be saying more about gun laws.

 The shooting occurred after 10 p.m. during a performance at the Route 91 Harvest Festival, and law enforcement officials say the shooter was located in the Mandalay Bay Resort and Casino, firing at concertgoers across the street from inside the hotel.
 Videos show the gunfire -- which came in at least three rounds, according to The New York Times -- piercing the air as country artist Jason Aldean was on stage.
 At least 400 people have been taken to the hospital for injuries, CNN reports.
 Witnesses described the gunfire to CNN as lasting 10 to 15 minutes, followed by a stampede.

 The shooter, 64, was identified and is now deceased.
 Joseph Lombardo of the Las Vegas Metropolitan Police Department told CNN,

 We believe the individual killed himself prior to our entry.